Documentation

 Description

-This addon allows users to embed animations and other projects created in Adobe Flash and converted with Google Swiffy plugin.
+This module allows users to embed animations and other projects created in Adobe Flash and converted with Google Swiffy plugin.

 Properties